 UV radiation levels are highest between about 9 am and 4 pm, depending on where you are in Australia and the time of year.
-Your child needs sun protection when the UV radiation level is 3 or above.
+Your child needs sun protection if he’s in the sun when the UV radiation level is 3 or above.

 Shade gives you and your child some protection from UV radiation.
 Dense shade that creates a dark shadow is best.

 But UV can still reach you in the shade.
 So even if you’re sitting in the shade, make sure you and your child wear protective clothing, including sunglasses and a broad-brimmed hat.
 Use sunscreen on any exposed skin.

 If you’re using a pram, cover it with a shade cloth that lets air get through to your child.
 Alternatively, some prams have adjustable canopy tops that can move and offer shade as the sun’s position changes.

 If you can’t find shade, make your own using an umbrella or sunshade.
 Always keep window shades in your car to stick on side windows and protect your child while you’re driving.

 You can be exposed to UV radiation even if it isn’t a sunny day.
 This means you can get burned on a cloudy or cool day, or if sun reflects on to you from buildings, water, sand or snow.

 Here are some things to think about when you’re looking for sun-protective clothing for your child:

 - Tightly woven fabric helps protect your child’s skin from the sun.
 Hold the fabric up to the light to see how much sun gets through.
 If the fabric lets a lot of light through, it’ll probably let a lot of UV through too.

 - Long sleeves and long pants cover up more of your child’s skin.
 Elbow-length sleeves and knee-length shorts are best if it’s too warm for full-length clothing.